ZeroMeltdown/ISX-2250-Africa-Delete/README.md

   file taken form the engine directly.
 If it is desired to make a permanent change to the overlay itself for a particular CPL, copy it as a different filename and include the CPL in its name.
-It then can be edited directly in Calterm vie the 'File-> Open Export File' command.
+It then can be edited directly in Calterm using the 'File-> Open Export File' command.